 - Ability to demonstrate learning over a semester, in a familiar environment, and not on a single test

 Century in the High School Student Information

 To participate in Century in the High School’s program, students must meet the eligibility requirements.
-Students must meet the class rank requirements established by Minnesota State Board Policy 3.5 and Procedure 3.5.1.
+Students must meet the class rank requirements established by Minnesota State Board Policy 3.5 and Minnesota State Procedure 3.5.1.

-- Juniors – class rank in the upper 1/3 and 70th percentile of a nationally standardized exam
+- Juniors – class rank in the upper 1/3 or 70th percentile of a nationally standardized exam

-- Seniors – class rank in the upper ½ and 50th percentile for nationally standardized exam
+- Seniors – class rank in the upper ½ or 50th percentile for nationally standardized exam

 - Juniors/Seniors – provide other documentation of student’s readiness and ability to perform college-level work as determined by Century College departments